filthyrrrich/Bamazon/README.md

 3. cli-table

 ## How to Use:
+Fill in your own password in var connection.
 #### bamazonCustomer.js
 User enters node bamazonCustomer.js in command line and is presented with a table of items they can purchase.
 Upon completing the transaction, the table is updated with current remaining inventory.